 Ask for an Upgrade at the Airport

-Usually, you will not receive extra baggage or points for this but it will be a nice way to fly several hours on a discount.
+Usually, you will not receive extra baggage or points for this but it will be a nice way to fly several hours at a discount.

 I believe their flight was full so offering it on a cheap was better than giving upgrades away for free.
 I can’t say I was bothered because knowing I have a flatbed, ice cream and movies kept me going for the boring 14 hours.
 And being cramped in a full economy cabin is not very fun.